MASC Forage Insurance is a suite of programs designed to meet the needs of Manitoba forage producers.

-Hay Disaster Benefit Factsheet
+Hay Disaster Benefit Details

 The Hay Disaster Benefit (HDB) compensates producers for the increased costs of purchasing and transporting replacement hay when there is a severe provincial forage shortfall.
 Once triggered, this benefit pays additional compensation on any production shortfall experienced by producers enrolled in Select Hay Insurance or Basic Hay Insurance.

 Forage Restoration, part of the Forage Insurance and Forage Seed Insurance programs, compensates producers who lose their established hay or forage seed crops due to excessive moisture before October 1.
 You do not pay a separate premium for Forage Restoration, but you must have Forage Insurance (Basic Hay Insurance or Select Hay Insurance) and/or Forage Seed Insurance.
 A Forage Insurance acreage that qualifies for a forage restoration payment is also eligible for Forage Insurance coverage for that crop year (if the total forage yield falls below coverage).

 MASC also delivers programming that, while not part of Forage Insurance, are of interest to livestock producers and forage growers: